JParkinson1991/composer-linker-plugin/README.md

 $ composer clp-unlink
 ```

-Unlink a single package from configuration.<br/>
-_Package must be installed and configuration must exist for it_
+Unlink a single package from configuration. _Package must be installed and configuration must exist for it._

 ```
 $ composer composer-linker-plugin:unlink package/name
 $ composer clp-unlink package/name
 ```

-Unlink a multiple packages from configuration.<br/>
-_Packages must be installed and configuration must exist for them_
+Unlink a multiple packages from configuration. _Packages must be installed and configuration must exist for them._

 ```
 $ composer composer-linker-plugin:unlink package/name second/package third/package ...